AMP is an important framework for the mobile web and has become important for publishers to implement on their websites to compete in Google Search.

 Yes.
 Please read our API documentation to understand how to start pulling the data into your own workflows.

-AMP validation in DeepCrawl will allow you to quickly identify issues with their AMP HTML and
+AMP validation in DeepCrawl will allow you to quickly identify issues with AMP HTML.

 As always please share any feedback as this helps to improve DeepCrawl.
 If you have any questions about these new metrics, please feel free to get in touch with our team.